 Cook pasta according to packet instructions in boiling salted water.
 Drain well.

-Meanwhile melt the Bertolli with Butter and sauté leek until softened.
+Meanwhile melt the butter and olive oil spread and sauté leek until softened.
 Set aside.

-Make cheese sauce by placing Bertolli with Butter, flour and milk in a large saucepan and bring to boil, whisking continuously.
+Make cheese sauce by placing butter and olive oil spread, flour and milk in a large saucepan and bring to boil, whisking continuously.

 Make sure your grill shelf allows for the size of the ovenproof dish you are using, then preheat the grill to medium high.

 Add Cheddar cheese and mustard to the saucepan and stir until completely melted into the sauce.

 Stir in the cooked pasta, leeks and smoked salmon and mix through well.

 Pour into an ovenproof dish and sprinkle the top with grated Parmesan.